John Richardson (archbishop of Fredericton)

 He was educated at Warwick School and St. John's College, University of Manitoba.
-Ordained in 1895, he was Rector of St Luke's, Winnipeg and then of the Parish of Saint John (Trinity Church) in Saint John, NB before becoming Bishop Coadjutor and Dean of Fredericton in 1906.
+Ordained in 1895, he was Rector of St Luke's, Winnipeg and then of the Parish of Saint John (Trinity Church) in Saint John, New Brunswick, before becoming Bishop Coadjutor and Dean of Fredericton in 1906.
 The following year he became its diocesan and in 1934 metropolitan of his province- posts he held until his death.